-With the release of Intel’s 10th gen Comet Lake-S Desktop CPUs, many are looking to upgrade or build a new PC around these new processors.
-If you’re one of them and want a good motherboard, we’ve curated a list of the 15 best Z490 motherboards below.
+With the release of Intel’s 10th gen Comet Lake-S Desktop CPUs, many are looking to upgrade or build a new PC around these processors.
+If you’re one of them, you’ll want to pair your 10th gen Comet Lake-S processor with a good motherboard.
+Therefore, we’ve curated a list of the 15 best Z490 motherboards.

 Best Z490 Motherboards Under $200

 If you’ve built a PC in the past couple of years, you have undoubtedly heard of the AORUS lineup of motherboards by Gigabyte.
 The Z490 AORUS Elite is their option of a sub-$200 motherboard that checks all the boxes for a great experience with Intel 10th gen processors.